Fullness — or the experience of physical satiation — is a challenging area for many people in recovery from dieting or disordered eating.

 What is satisfaction?

 Satisfaction is not the same as fullness.
 It’s worth distinguishing the two because they refer to separate but related experiences.
 Unlike fullness, satisfaction is emotionally-based.
-Whereas fullness is utilitarian — an indiscriminate call for sustenance — pleasure and desire form the backbone of satisfaction.
+Whereas fullness is utilitarian — an indiscriminate call for sustenance, pleasure, and desire forms the backbone of satisfaction.
 Evelyn Tribole and Elyse Resch refer to the sensory experience of satisfaction as “hitting the spot.”

-You can get full eating poached chicken, brown rice, and broccoli, but it may not be satisfying.
-Consider the same plate with the addition of peanut sauce or coconut curry.
+You can get a full meal of poached chicken, brown rice, and broccoli, but it may not be satisfying.
+Consider the same plate with peanut sauce or coconut curry added.
 Does it sound more or less appealing to you now?

 Your environment and emotional state also play a role in satisfaction.
 Generally, a calm and peaceful external and internal environment is most conducive to a satisfying eating experience.